 We are working together to prepare the next generation of physicians and nurses to care for patients.

 We are developing progressive training models rooted in early collaboration across disciplines—medical, nursing and pharmacy—that prepare students for the integrated care models demanded in practice today and in the future.

-Henry Ford Health System’s and Michigan State University’s distinguished faculty will be co-located on the regional campus of the world-class and historic Henry Ford Hospital in Detroit, Michigan.
+Henry Ford Health’s and Michigan State University’s distinguished faculty will be co-located on the regional campus of the world-class and historic Henry Ford Hospital in Detroit, Michigan.
 MSU will expand its presence in Detroit through development of this regional campus.

 We are committed to bringing together research and clinical applications to create a national and international destination for access to the most advanced cancer therapies and research.

 Through this partnership, Henry Ford Health + Michigan State University Health Sciences will achieve a National Cancer Institute (NCI) cancer center designation by serving the unique cancer needs of our state and beyond through advanced research and clinical capabilities with a focus on curing cancer and reducing disparities in cancer outcomes, while also improving the lives of the people and communities we serve.

 Our research will work to close the gap in health care outcomes for cancer patients based on race, ethnicity, gender and socioeconomic status.

 Henry Ford Health + Michigan State University Health Sciences is dedicated to advancing how health care is delivered in our communities and across our nation.
 Together, we are improving patient experiences and outcomes and examining the ways people access and interact with our health system.

 Justice, equity, diversity and inclusion are foundational in every element of our partnership and in everything we do.